vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 ### Electricity Update

-Recovery of the daily electricity limit is 1/24 per hour.
+Recover 1/24 of the daily electricity limit every hour.
 If it is less than 1, it will not recover and will accumulate until the next time.

 ## Glossary